Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 Stealth Mode
 ^^^^^^^^^^^^

-In stelath mode the stepper motor is driven quitely and with little vibrations.
+In stealth mode the stepper motor is driven quitely and with little vibrations.
-The mode is usable in low and medium velocities.
+The mode is usable for low and medium velocities.

 Coolstep Mode
 ^^^^^^^^^^^^^